5 Days in Aspen: A Journal Through Peak Fall Color Season

 6:15 AM — The drive up Maroon Creek Road

 The shuttle doesn't start until 8 AM, so before that, you can drive yourself for free.
-I was at Maroon Lake by 6:45 AM.
-Three other photographers were already set up.
-The lake was still as glass.
+Aim to reach Maroon Lake by 6:45 AM.
+A few other photographers will already be set up.
+The lake sits still as glass.

-The twin 14,000-foot peaks turned from grey to pink to gold.
-The aspen groves around the lake were at peak color — solid gold leaves reflecting in water so still it looked Photoshopped.
-I took 200 photos.
-Maybe 5 were good.
-But the experience of standing there, in near-silence, watching that light show, was worth every mile of the drive.
+The twin 14,000-foot peaks shift from grey to pink to gold.
+The aspen groves around the lake reach peak color — solid gold leaves reflecting in water so still it looks Photoshopped.
+Take 200 photos; maybe five will be keepers.
+But standing there, in near-silence, watching that light show, is worth every mile of the drive.

-I hiked the Crater Lake Trail (5.8 km, moderate) and didn't pass more than 15 people.
-In summer, this trail has hundreds per hour.
-Late September, it was practically private.
+Hike the Crater Lake Trail (5.8 km, moderate) and you may not pass more than 15 people.
+In summer, this trail carries hundreds per hour.
+Late September, it's practically private.

 1:00 PM — Aspen Brewing Company